gnoverse/gnops/content/english/articles/showcases/open-telemetry/index.md

 All the previous name references will be included in each metric emitted by the Gnoland application.

-## OpenTelemetry in action: Orchestrating multiple services in Docker compose
+## OpenTelemetry in action: Orchestrating multiple services in Docker

 In order to see OpenTelemetry in action we need